HackZy01/CEX2DEX-PSP/README.md

 <img align="center" src="https://raw.githubusercontent.com/HackZy01/CEX2DEX-PSP/main/sources/zecxao_hxd_screenshot.png">
 Make sure you also note down the next 0x10 bytes (these will be used to validate the certificate as well as if you're doing everything properly)

-9. On the psp_cex2dex program, replace buf2 with those bytes, (in build.sh) this will be your idps certificate without the cmac.
+9. buf2 will be your idps certificate without the cmac.
+Write it down so you can use it in build.sh

 10. Again on PSP Tool 1.0, select About -> System Information -> (on sys info screen) push right once -> (on next screen) push right again, you should see the fuseid, it should be exactly 6 bytes. this is the value that generates all of the perconsole keys. we'll use this value to get our own cmac key for our own console.